raycast/script-commands/README.md

 **👮‍♂️ We only allow Script Commands that run in a non-login shell in this repository as agreed on in our [contribution guidelines](https://github.com/raycast/script-commands/blob/master/CONTRIBUTING.md).**

-### Troubleshooting
+## Troubleshooting

 If a script doesn't appear in the commands list, make sure these requirements are met:
-* Script file is executable (you can run `file <path to script>` command in terminal to check it)
+* Script file is executable (you can run `file <path to script>` command in terminal to check it).
+To make the script executable, run: `chmod +x <path to script>`
 * Filename doesn't contain `.template.` string
 * All required metadata parameters are provided.
 See the table above which parameters are required.
 * You use either `#` or `//` comments for metadata parameters
-* You have reloaded the scripts, via 1) the "Reload" button in preferences or 2), the "Reload Script Directories" command in root search (v0.33+), or 3) automatically via the activated "Auto Reload" feature in preferences (experimental, v0.33+)
+* You have reloaded the scripts, via 1) the "Reload" button in preferences or 2), the "Reload Script Directories" command in root search (v0.33+), or 3) automatically via the activated "Auto Reload" feature in preferences (v0.33+)

 If nothing helps, try to go step by step from a [template](https://github.com/raycast/script-commands/blob/master/script-command.template.sh) script command or use one of the examples in this repo.